CornerstonePres/cornerstone-pres/_events/2020-12-29-pastor-jens-jottings.md

 banner_image: /images/uploads/kelly-sikkema-ynrndb-xtme-unsplash.jpg
 priority: false
 ---
-REFLECTIONS ON THE READING OF THE GOSPEL OF MATTHEW: Chapter 4:10 to Chapter 5:5
+REFLECTIONS ON THE READING OF THE GOSPEL OF MATTHEW: Chapter 5:28-48

 INTRODUCTION: